epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 use a Kubernetes `Deployment` as the main resource describing the active application.

 Up to Epinio version 1.0, this was the only kind of resource supported.
-Since Epinio version 1.0+, other kinds of controllers, for example. `StatefulSet`, are supported.
+Epinio supports other kinds of controllers, for example, `StatefulSet` since versions greater than 1.0.

 However, even when changing controllers, it's important to keep the `Pod` annotations and labels the same as for the standard chart.